Using a Reverse Proxy with WP Engine

-A reverse proxy is a web server that sits in front of the server hosting your website content.
-A reverse proxy is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
+A reverse proxy is a web server that sits in front of the server hosting your website content and is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
 There are many reasons why you might use a reverse proxy setup.
 Before we continue though, we should explain that WP Engine already uses reverse proxy on your server itself.

 In this way, Nginx and page cache both behave as reverse proxies on your WP Engine environment.

 Some services like Akamai, CloudFront, Sucuri WAF, and Fastly offer CDN, Security firewall, or load balancing by sending requests through their 3rd party servers and then proxying uncached page requests back to WP Engine.

 WP Engine already load balances and uses reverse-proxy to manage cached/uncached pages, so many times these services are not needed on top of our own system.
 If your team does choose to configure these services, you will need to configure the proxy service to point to your WP Engine servers.